SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

   * Contact the developer directly for more complicated changes
 * Limit work in progress

-  * Chasing up your outstanding pull requests before starting something new
+  * Chasing up your outstanding Pull Requests before starting something new
-  * Reviewing other developer's pull requests before starting something new
+  * Reviewing other developer's Pull Requests before starting something new
-* Create small pull requests
+* Create small Pull Requests

   * This requires a smaller block of time to review which makes it easier for the reviewer to find the time
   * Less risk - reduces the chance of an incorrect approach being taken